 The question is: How does one know his/her required working capital amount?

 There is a simple way to find the working capital ratio, just put the numbers in the following equation.

 Working Capital Ratio = Current Assets / Current Liabilities

-According to the experts and researchers, the ideal value of the working capital ratio relies between 1.2 and 2.0.
+According to experts and researchers, the ideal value of the working capital ratio lies between 1.2 and 2.0.
 If the working capital ratio is below 1.2, you need help from Merchant Advisors’ funding.